AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Dave Mackey,

-November 5^th^, 2022.
+May 22^nd^, 2023.

-## Beta Status {#beta-status .unnumbered}
+# Beta Status {#beta-status .unnumbered}

-I believe this work is valuable and I wanted to ensure it was available to you.
+I believe this work is valuable and I want to ensure it is available to you.
 It contains the substance of Hanson's original work and is readable as it is.
 That said, I expect the work to continue to evolve.
 I will continue to improve formatting, clarity, correct errors, add footnotes, and so on.

 In the past this might have been accomplished by publishing a few different editions.
 This was due to the limitations of print.
 Since this